 - Buy freshly-roasted beans.

 - Protect beans from air, moisture, light, and heat to keep them fresh longer.
-Take the amount of beans you’ll use within two weeks and store them in a washable, air-tight, light-proof container.
-If you have more beans than you’ll use within two weeks, store them in an air-tight container in the freezer.
+Store them in a washable, air-tight, light-proof container.
+We find this one to be very effective.
+If you have to store them long term, store them in an air-tight container in the freezer.
 Take out 2-weeks worth at a time and thaw before using.
+This is not ideal for the integrity of the beans, so it's best to buy less and buy often for the freshest coffee.
 Avoid refrigerating beans because the inside of a fridge is moist and there may be flavors (such as onions) that can seep into the coffee.

 Grind beans immediately before brewing.
 Whole beans have a natural, cellular structure that protects the delicate oils that provide aroma and flavor.